Wonderful Scholarships for Students in Washington for 2020-2021

 Thinking about how to afford college?
 Washington scholarships are a common form of support for education and many small local scholarships go unclaimed each year.
-At Going Merry we bring local and statewide scholarships to you and let you fill out your applications all in one place!
+At Going Merry we bring local and statewide scholarships to you so you can easily apply!
 Make sure to take full advantage of scholarships your community has available to you.

 Here are just two of the many scholarships available for students in Washington.
 To see the full list of your eligible scholarships, sign up for Going Merry.